|Author||Sina Mahmoodi, Alex Beregszaszi|

 codeSize in the metadata, they could be made part of the account.
 In our opinion, the metadata is a more concise option, because EoAs do not need these fields, resulting in either additional logic (to omit those fields in the accounts) or calculation (to include them in merkleizing the account).

-An alternative option would be to move this versioning to the account level: either following EIP-1702, or by adding an
+An alternative option to the version field would be to add an account-level field: either following EIP-1702, or by adding an

 accountKind field (with potential options: